LongLLaDA: Unlocking Long Context Capabilities in Diffusion LLMs: More Experiment Results

 We report the NIAH results of LLaDA-8B-Instruct~\citep{nie2025large} and LLaDA~\citep{zhu2025llada} with different sampling steps $s$ in Figure~\ref{llada_chat_step} and Figure~\ref{llada_1_5_step} respectively, similar to Figure~\ref{llada_base_step}.
 In Figure~\ref{llada_1_5_niah_ntk}, we report the NIAH results of pre-trained and NTK-scaled LLaDA-1.5~\citep{zhu2025llada}.
 LLaDA-1.5 still supports 4k context length and has a local perception in direct length extrapolation.
 We use the same scaling factors as LLaDA and achieve similar length extrapolation effects consistent with the prediction of the scaling law of RoPE-based length extrapolation~\citep{liu2023scaling}.

-In Figure~\ref{dream_0_base_niah_ntk} and Figure~\ref{dream_0_chat_niah_ntk}, we also report the NIAH performance of Dream-v0-7B-Base and Dream-v0-7B-Instruct.
-We find that both diffusion LLMs still have a local perception in direct extrapolation, but only support context length around 2k.
-We recalculate the scaling factor $\lambda$ for Dream-v0 in 4k, 8k, and 16k, respectively, based on Equation~\ref{equ_sum}.
-Though the long-context capability of Dream-v0 Series is poor, we still find the NTK scaling works effectively in a 4k context length.
-Besides, since Dream-v0 Series is trained not from scratch but initialized from auto-regressive LLM, Qwen2.5-7B~\citep{dream2025}, we do not compare them with auto-regressive LLMs in task characteristics.
+In Figure~\ref{dream_0_niah}, we also report the NIAH performance of Dream-v0-7B-Base and Dream-v0-7B-Instruct.
+We find that both diffusion LLMs still have a local perception in direct extrapolation.
+Since Dream-v0 Series is trained not from scratch but initialized from an auto-regressive LLM, Qwen2.5-7B~\citep{dream2025}, it is hard to define the exact context length of pre-training.
+Therefore, we only compare the long-context performance of pretrained models to verify the task characteristics as shown in Table~\ref{tab_longbench_dream} and Table~\ref{tab_ruler_dream}.
+Dream Series achieves a comparable and even better performance in LongBench~\citep{bai2023longbench}, and demonstrates strength in synthetic QA and weakness in aggregation tasks in RULER~\citep{hsieh2024ruler} within a 4k context.